Copacabana (Bolivia): Top 10 Things To Do

 View from Horca del Inca

-No 3 – Basilica Virgen de Copacabana
+No 3 – Visit the Basilica Virgen de Copacabana

 In the centre of Copacabana is the Basilica Virgen de Copacabana.
 It’s a beautiful 17th century building with white walls decorated with blue tiles and topped with domed bronze roofs.